DWeda/SCEP/README.md

 # SCEP
-manage SCEP Exclusions without SCCM but with PowerShell.
+Script to manage SCEP Exclusions without SCCM but with PowerShell.